Skip to content

 Embedded DQL Query Function

-{% set dql_data = DQL("DQL statements to be performed") %}
+{% set dql_data = DQL("DQL statement to execute") %}

-some field: {{ dql_data.some_field }}
+Some Field: {{ dql_data.some_field }}

 Embedded DQL Query Example